Lifars/log-checker/README.md

 User guide
 ----------
-Log-checker supports text-based log files, Windows EVTX logs and any plaintext file.
+Logchecker supports text-based log files, Windows EVTX logs and any plaintext file.
 Please note that working with EVTX files in Python is slow.
-It can be faster to use some other tool to convert EVTX file to text file and run log-checker on that file.
+It can be faster to use some other tool to convert EVTX file to text file and run `logchecker` on that file.

 Assume you want to check log file `auth.log`.
 Information needed to connect to YETI is in `config.ini`